-An example of a very simple test, variable-cell ab initio structure search for GaAs with 8 atoms/cell (Oganov et al. 2007), is given in Figure 8.
+An example of a very simple test, variable-cell ab initio structure search for GaAs with eight atoms/cell (Oganov et al., 2007), is given in Figure 8.
 The ground-state structure for systems of such size can be found even by local optimization of a reasonable number of randomly produced structures.
-The density of states of relaxed random structures (Fig. 8a), obtained from 3000 random structures, has a characteristic multimodal shape, which seems to be a general feature of energy landscapes.
-The stable zincblende structure has the abundance of ~0.2%, i.e., finding it with random search would on average take ~ 500 local optimizations.
-In evolutionary simulations (Fig. 8b) it can be found within 3 generations, or just 30 structure relaxations.
-Similarity matrices for random (Fig. 8c) and evolutionary (Fig. 8d) searches clearly reveal a strong increase of structure similarity (i.e., decrease of diversity, which can be quantified using the approach of Valle and Oganov (2008) and Oganov and Valle (2009)) along the evolutionary run, after finding the global minimum.
+The density of states of relaxed random structures (Figure 8a), obtained from 3,000 random structures, has a characteristic multimodal shape, which seems to be a general feature of energy landscapes.
+The stable zincblende structure has the abundance of $\sim 0.2\%$ , i.e. finding it with random search would on average take ~500 local optimizations.
+In evolutionary simulations (Figure 8b) it can be found within three generations, or just 30 structure relaxations.
+Similarity matrices for random (Figure 8c) and evolutionary (Figure 8c) searches clearly reveal a strong increase of structure similarity (i.e. decrease of diversity, which can be quantified using the approach (Valle and Oganov, 2008; Oganov and Valle, 2009) along the evolutionary run, after finding the global minimum.
 Even in this extreme case a significant number of dissimilar structures are produced long after the global minimum is found.

 Au8Pd4 (12 atoms/cell) is an unusual system, where a number of different ordered decorations of the fcc structure have competitive energies.
-The ground state of this system is unknown, but was investigated in several computational studies (Curtarolo et al. 2005; Sluiter et al. 2006; Barabash et al. 2006; Oganov et al. 2007).
-Assuming that the ground-state structure should be an ordered variant of the cubic close-packed ("fcc") structure and using the cluster expansion technique with parameters calibrated on a set of ab initio energies, Barabash et al. (2006) suggested that there are two energetically nearly degenerate structures (Fig. 9c,d).
-Our calculations found a new ground-state structure (Fig. 9b) that has been overlooked by the previous cluster-expansion study (Barabash et al. 2006) and turned out to be ~0.1 meV/atom lower in energy than the previously known lowest-energy structures (Fig. 9c,d).
-Examination of all the produced structures shows that most of them are different ordering schemes of the fcc-structure and the energy differences are in most cases very small (Fig. 9a).
+The ground state of this system is unknown, but was investigated in several computational studies (Curtarolo et al., 2005; Sluiter et al., 2006; Barabash et al., 2006; Oganov et al., 2007).
+Assuming that the ground-state structure should be an ordered variant of the cubic close-packed ("fcc") structure and using the cluster expansion technique with parameters calibrated on a set of ab initio energies, Barabash et al. (2006) suggested that there are two energetically nearly degenerate structures (Figure 9c, d).
+Our calculations found a new ground-state structure (Figure 9b) that has been overlooked by the previous cluster-expansion study (Barabash et al., 2006) and turned out to be ~0.1 meV/atom lower in energy than the previously known lowest-energy structures (Figure 9c, d).
+Examination of all the produced structures and the energy differences are in most cases very small (Figure 9a).